UnitConversion/unitConversion/documents/general/latticemodel.rst

 -----------
 The following terms are used in this service:

+*Element*
-*Element*: an individual component of a lattice, which could be a real hardware device, or a virtual entity.
+	an individual component of a lattice, which could be a real hardware device, or a virtual entity.

+*Lattice*
-*Lattice*: an accelerator geometric layout with a magnetic strength setting for each element.
+	an accelerator geometric layout with a magnetic strength setting for each element.

+*Lattice Deck*
-*Lattice Deck*: an input container for a particular simulation code.
+	an input container for a particular simulation code.
 For example, a ``.lat`` file for Tracy, or a ``.lte`` file for elegant

+*Model*
-*Model*: a result from either simulation or measurement for a given lattice.
+	a result from either simulation or measurement for a given lattice.

+*Tracy*
-*Tracy*: a particle accelerator simulation code [1]_
+	a particle accelerator simulation code [1]_

+*elegant*
-*elegant*: a particle accelerator simulation code [2]_
+	a particle accelerator simulation code [2]_

 **Note**: